keimlink/django-workshop/docs/ausbau/templatetags.rst

             {% is_author user recipe %}
                 The user is owner of this recipe or a staff member.
             {% else %}
-                The user has no right to edit this recipe.
+                The user has no permissions to edit this recipe.
             {% endis_author %}
         """
         try: